MicroFocus/alm-octane-js-rest-sdk/README.md

 #### Methods

 The method which actually fires a request is the `execute()` method.
-This means, only when the `execute()` method is called, the Octane data can be affected or retrieved.
+This means, only when the `execute()` method is called, the SDP data can be affected or retrieved.
 The other methods are used solely to set up the request.
 Please see the [examples](#usage-examples) for a better understanding.

-Besides `execute()`, the `signOut()` can be used to send a sign out request to Octane.
+Besides `execute()`, the `signOut()` can be used to send a sign out request to SDP.

-The rest of the methods will not affect directly the Octane data, but add properties to the final URL which will be used for the actual request.
+The rest of the methods will not affect directly the SDP data, but add properties to the final URL which will be used for the actual request.
 Moreover, some of the methods can be chained.

 - ```create(entityName, body)``` <a name="create"></a>

     *Parameters* :
-    - **entityName** - Contains the name of the affected Octane entity.
+    - **entityName** - Contains the name of the affected SDP entity.
 The recommended way to use the entity names is to use the [Octane.entityTypes](#octane-entity-types) entries.
     - **body** - A JSON containing *field name* and *field value* pairs which will be used to crate the entity.
-Field names can be obtained by querying the field metadata of Octane.
-More information about the Octane field metadata can be found [here](https://admhelp.microfocus.com/octane/en/15.0.20/Online/Content/API/MetadataFields.htm).
+Field names can be obtained by querying the field metadata of SDP.
+More information about the SDP field metadata can be found [here](https://admhelp.microfocus.com/octane/en/latest/Online/Content/API/MetadataFields.htm).
 Examples on how to retrieve metadata using the SDK can be found [here](#get-metadata).

     *Behavior*: